HussainAther/philosophy/causality/contextualemergence.md

 lower-level stochastic (using Markov processes as transition probabilities) phenomena lead to higher-level descriptions of ion channel function to characterize a deterministic dynamic system.
 We can treat ion channels as macro-molecular quantum objects with the Schrödinger equation for many particles.
-The Schrödinger equation describes a highly entangled state of electrons and atomic nuclei as a whole, and, on a moleculr level, the structure of a closed or open pore of an ion channel through the Born-Oppenheimer approximation separates electronic and nucleonic wave functions.
+The Schrödinger equation describes a highly entangled state of electrons and atomic nuclei as a whole, and, on a molecular level, the structure of a closed or open pore of an ion channel through the Born-Oppenheimer approximation separates electronic and nucleonic wave functions.
 Then, we can use the electronic quantum dynamics in a constrainted rigid nucleonic frame that has a classical spatial structure.
 This stoachstic spatial structure